 Little information is available on populations that may be especially vulnerable to the toxic effects of RDX.
-Lifestage, and in particular childhood, susceptibility has not been observed in human or animal studies of RDX toxicity.
-In rats, transfer of RDX from the dam to the fetus during gestation and to pups via maternal milk has been reported; however, reproductive and developmental toxicity studies did not identify effects in offspring at doses below those that also caused maternal toxicity.
-Data to suggest that males may be more susceptible than females to noncancer toxicity associated with RDX exposure are limited.
-Specifically, urogenital effects have been noted at lower doses in males than in females.
-Data on the incidence of convulsions and mortality provide some indication that pregnant animals may be a susceptible population, although the evidence is unclear.
-Some evidence suggests that cytochrome P450 (CYP450) enzymes may be involved in the metabolism of RDX, indicating a potential for genetic polymorphisms in these metabolic enzymes to affect susceptibility to RDX.
-Similarly, individuals with epilepsy or other seizure syndromes that have their basis in genetic mutation to GABAA receptors may represent another group that may be susceptible to RDX exposure; however, there is no information to indicate how genetic polymorphisms may affect susceptibility to RDX.
+Lifestage, and in particular childhood, susceptibility has not been well-studied in human or animal studies of RDX toxicity.
+In rats, transfer of RDX from the dam to the fetus during

+1 gestation and to pups via maternal milk has been reported; however, reproductive and 2 developmental toxicity studies did not identify effects in offspring at doses below those that also 3 caused maternal toxicity.
+Yet, based on the primary mode-of-action for RDX exposure-induced 4 nervous system effects (GABA receptor antagonism), and the fact that GABAergic signaling plays a 5 prominent role in nervous system development, a significant concern is raised regarding the 6 potential for developmental neurotoxicity.
+In addition, data on the incidence of convulsions and 7 mortality provide some indication that pregnant animals may be a susceptible population, although 8 the evidence is inconclusive.
+Data to suggest that males may be more susceptible than females to 9 noncancer toxicity associated with RDX are limited.
+Some evidence suggests that cytochrome P450 10 (CYP450) enzymes may be involved in the metabolism of RDX, indicating a potential for genetic 11 polymorphisms in these metabolic enzymes to affect susceptibility to RDX.
+Similarly, individuals 12 with epilepsy or other seizure syndromes that have their basis in genetic mutation to GABAA 13 receptors may represent another group that may be susceptible to RDX exposure; however, there is 14 no information to indicate how genetic polymorphisms may affect susceptibility to RDX.